Python-Practice-Discord/Project-Template/docs/GETTING_STARTED_DEVELOPING.md

 # Getting started

-You can work on this project using any OS, but macOS and Linux are easier.
+You can work on this project using any OS, but macOS and Linux are easiest.
 To use Windows you will need to be using WSL/WSL2 as many commands are not supported by the regular Windows CLI.

 There is a Makefile in the root of this project.
 It contains most of the commands you will need.